-The new year is here and I can’t wait to hear where your family will travel in 2015–and I’ll bet many of you are planning beach vacations with babies and toddlers!
-I’m kicking of the year with this free book excerpt from Chapter 2: Deciding Where to Go in Travels with Baby, to help you choose the best beaches for a family vacation if you’re not already decided, and to give you tips to help ensure you all have the best beach vacations with babies and toddlers possible.
+Planning a beach vacation with a toddler–or baby–or both!?
+To help kick off the new year, I’m sharing a free book excerpt from Chapter 2: Deciding Where to Go in Travels with Baby.
+Use this section to help you choose the best beaches for a family vacation if you’re not already decided, and to give you tips to help ensure you all have the best beach vacation with babies and toddlers possible.

 Where to go:

 When choosing your beach destination, keep in mind what your little beachcomber might find in the sand; some beaches are much more likely to have litter or fishing hooks, for example.
-Also, consider the shoreline carefully—will it be relatively safe for splashing and wading, and if not, will you be able to relax and watch the waves or will you have to spend most of your time keeping your child out of the surf (keep in mind your child’s temperament; see pg.
-107)?
+Also, consider the shoreline carefully—will it be relatively safe for splashing and wading, and if not, will you be able to relax and watch the waves or will you have to spend most of your time keeping your child out of the surf (keep in mind your child’s temperament)?

 For calmer conditions, look to destinations like Cape Cod, the Caribbean, or sandy-shored lakes, and beaches along seas rather than the vast oceans.
 Keep in mind seasonal differences, as well, such as Maui and Kauai where the north shore beaches have some stretches of incredibly gentle shoreline in summer months, but take a pounding and are favored by surfers in winter months.